ben-forster/revolt/README.md

 # revgo

 revgo is a Go package for writing bots and self-bots in Revolt easily.
-Thus project is re-wrked version of 5elenay's library [revoltgo](https://github.com/5elenay/revoltgo).
+Thus project is re-worked version of 5elenay's library [revoltgo](https://github.com/5elenay/revoltgo).

 ## Features